awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/logging-using-cloudtrail.md

-# Logging Amazon EC2 Auto Scaling API Calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>
+# Logging Amazon EC2 Auto Scaling API calls with AWS CloudTrail<a name="logging-using-cloudtrail"></a>

 Amazon EC2 Auto Scaling is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service using Amazon EC2 Auto Scaling\.
 CloudTrail captures all API calls for Amazon EC2 Auto Scaling as events\.
 The calls captured include calls from the Amazon EC2 Auto Scaling console and code calls to the Amazon EC2 Auto Scaling API\.